2021 Dividend Income Results

 At the beginning of 2018, I started tracking the rule of 72 projections for future dividend income in our taxable brokerage accounts.

-Using the rule of 72, I have calculated (conservatively) that our dividend income will double every 9 years … without doing anything.
-A less conservative estimate puts it at every 7 years or so … but I like to plan in a buffer.
+Using the rule of 72, I have calculated (conservatively) that our dividend income will double every 8 years … without doing anything.
+A more bullish estimate puts it at every 6 or 7 years … but I like to plan in a buffer.

 Take a look at how our income could double overtime –